-The primary endpoint of the trial is to determine the maximum tolerated dose of SBRT at 12 months when combined with 90 mg of GC4419 or placebo.
+The primary endpoint of the trial is to determine the maximum tolerated dose of SBRT when combined with 90 mg of GC4419 or placebo.

-Secondary endpoints in the trial include, among others, progression-free survival and overall response rate (at 90 days) in each of the arms.
+Secondary endpoints in the trial include progression-free survival, objective response rate and tumor resectability in each of the arms.